Dokotta/ComputationalHealthcare/README.md

 # Computational Healthcare Library
-The goal of Computational Healthcare Library is to help computer scientists do high impact healthcare research by providing a simple interface to large publicly available healthcare datasets.
+The goal of Computational Healthcare Library is to help computer scientists perform high impact healthcare research by providing a simple interface to large publicly available healthcare datasets.
 Computational Healthcare library (chlib) is the underlying library used for building [Computational Healthcare](http://www.computationalhealthcare.com/).